22 Target Rifles

 It is interesting to note that the Mossberg small bore model 144, target 22 rifles would retail for $32.00 in 1954.
 Because of the reasonable price and decent quality they did sell many of those firearms.
 They were heavily used and because of this they are hard to find in excellent condition.
 Remington did make a Matchmaster model 513T that would list for $62.00 in 1954.

 As a gunsmith in the 1970s, 80s, and 90s I would work on many of these target rifles.
 We had a large number of camps that used the Remington 513T and the Mossberg model 144.
 They would primarily need cleaning and trigger adjustments.
 Firing pins, Main bolt springs, and extractors were also problems from these firearms.
 I would also reblue many of these rifles.
+Very hard to shoot the barrel out on a 22 rifle or handgun.
+Rust or pitting would cause problems if the firearm was not cleaned or cared for properly.
+Known of 22’s rifles with many thousands of rounds fired and still shoot amazing groups.

 We would also have several high school rifle teams in our area of Pennsylvania.
 Many of those schools had rifle teams back into the 1950s.
 I would be a rifle coach for one of those schools in the late 1980s.
 The majority of the rifles were Remington 40X rifles or Anschutz small bore target rifles.